Tomomi-K1/podzoo-fullstack/plan/whatneedsTobeDone.md

 - [ ] how do I handle some podcast having over 1000 episode.... do something with backend?
 - [ ] how to cache data in the backend?
 - [ ] is it better to call external API from backend or frontend (if I'm caching data, I should call it from backend)
+- [ ] how do I test backend api route when I have an external api call in it?

 ### Design I want to do
 -[ ] Loading icon to be something music related and animate it.